Home

 TEACHING PERMITS

-630-X-11-.01 Issuance of Limited Licenses (Teaching Permits).
-The Board hereby designates the School of Optometry at the University of Alabama in Birmingham as approved by the Board for the issuance of limited licenses (teaching permits) to those qualified faculty members performing professional optometric services in programs of the school.
+630-X-11-.01 Issuance of Limited Teaching Licenses.
+The Board hereby designates any school of optometry in Alabama approved by the Board as eligible for the issuance of limited teaching licenses to those qualified faculty members performing professional optometric services in programs of the school.

-630-X-11-.04 Application For Approval to Use Pharmaceutical Agents.
-Persons holding a limited license under this chapter may apply to the Board, on a form provided by the Board, for approval to use pharmaceutical agents for the treatment of disease of the eye and its adjacent structures.
-Such application shall be in the same manner and with the same prerequisites as required for those optometrists licensed prior to October 1, 1994 ( 630-X-5-.07).
-Limited license holders so approved shall be subject to the same fees and regulations as holders of regular licenses so approved.
+630-X-11-.06 Application for Approval to Use Pharmaceutical Agents.
+Persons holding a limited teaching or resident license under this chapter may apply to the Board, on a form provided by the Board, for approval to use pharmaceutical agents for the treatment of disease of the eye and its adjacent structures.
+Such application shall be in the same manner and with the same prerequisites as required for those optometrists licensed prior to October 1, 1994 (630-X-5-.07).
+Limited teaching or resident license holders so approved shall be subject to the same fees and regulations as holders of regular licenses so approved.

-630-X-11-.05 Validity of Limited Licenses.
-The limited license provided hereby shall be valid as long as the holder thereof remains a member of the faculty of the school and abides by all regulations of the Board.
+630-X-11-.07 Validity of Limited Teaching Licenses and Resident Licenses.
+The limited teaching license provided hereby shall be valid as long as the holder thereof remains a member of the faculty of the school and abides by all regulations of the Board.
+The temporary resident license provided for in this chapter shall be valid for so long as the holder thereof remains enrolled in the Board approved school or college of optometry.

-630-X-11-.06 Limitation of Limited Licenses.
-It shall be a violation of this regulation for the holder of a limited license who is not regularly licensed under the law to perform optometric services in any manner except as part of the program of the school and as an adjunct to his teaching functions in the school.
+630-X-11-.08 Limitation of Limited Teaching Licenses.
+It shall be a violation of this regulation for the holder of a limited teaching license who is not regularly licensed under the law to perform optometric services in any manner except as part of the program of the school and as an adjunct to his or her teaching functions in the school.

-630-X-11-.07 Forfeiture and Voiding of Limited Licenses.
-Those persons granted a limited, or teaching, license shall be subject to the same disciplinary procedures as the holder of a regular license.
-If, after a disciplinary hearing as set out in a previous regulation, a holder of a limited license is found to be in violation of the regulations of the Board, then the Board may declare said limited license forfeited and void.
-In such an event, the secretary- treasurer shall promptly notify the limited licensee and the Dean of the School of Optometry at the University of Alabama in Birmingham.
+630-X-11-.09 Forfeiture and Voiding of Limited Licenses, Limited Teaching Licenses, or Resident Licenses.
+Those persons granted a limited license, limited teaching license, or resident license shall be subject to the same disciplinary procedures as the holder of a regular license.
+If, after a disciplinary hearing as set out in a previous regulation, a holder of such a license is found to be in violation of the regulations of the Board, then the Board may declare said license forfeited and void.
+In such an event, the executive director shall promptly notify the licensee and, in the case of a limited teaching or resident license, the Dean of the School of Optometry through which such license was issued.

 ALABAMA BOARD OF OPTOMETRY